ogoodman/serf/demos/simple/README.md

 in the class.
 Then if the reader wonders what this method does, they will at least see an explanation as to why it does nothing.

+#### Caching

+When objects own resources, we try to avoid instantiating multiple owners for the same resource.
+Persistent objects own their storage so we should not make multiple instances of one.
+If `Storage` simply created a new instance each time we called `storage[]` we could easily run into problems:

+    f1 = storage['fred']
+    f2 = storage['fred']

+    f1.name = 'Frederick'
+    f1._save()
+    f2.age = 21
+    f2._save()

+In fact, `Storage` caches any values it instantiates in a `WeakValueDictionary` so that both `f1` and `f2` above will in fact be references to the same object.
+A `WeakValueDictionary` forgets a value as soon as the last normal reference goes away.
+So once both `f1` and `f2` go out of scope, or are deleted or assigned new values, the cache entry will go too.

+This kind of caching has nothing to do with performance.
+If we want to avoid repeatedly reinstantiating objects we should save normal references to them for as long as is appropriate.
+Its purpose is to ensure that we don't inadvertently end up with multiple instances saving to the one storage slot.

 Events and Subscriptions
 ------------------------